Souliotes: 1685–1772

-Resistance against Ali Pasha
+Ali Pasha-Souliot relations

-As soon as Ali Pasha became the local Ottoman ruler, he immediately launched an expedition against Souli.
-However, the numerical superiority of his troops was not enough and he met a humiliating defeat.
-Ali was forced to sign a treaty, and under its terms he had to pay wages to the Souliote leaders.
-On the other hand, as part of the same agreement he held five children of prominent Souliote families as hostages.
+Relations between Ali Pasha and the Souliotes are documented since 1783 when the Souliotes had fought for Ali Pasha's army as allied mercenaries against Ahmet Kurt Pasha of the Pashalik of Berat.
+As soon as Ali Pasha became the local Ottoman ruler, all local factions which held power over tax collection were opposed to him.
+In February 1789, a coalition between the Muslim Albanian beys of Gjirokastër, Berat, Chameria and the Souliotes attempted to depose Ali Pasha.
+Clashes lasted for about 4 months and Ali Pasha was weakened but by May he signed an agreement with the Souliotes who abandoned the coalition and in exchange were given the right to act as armatoles in certain areas in Epirus and some of their clan leaders received wages from Ali Pasha.
+Ali Pasha managed to install as dervend agha (representative of the Pashalik of Yanina in Souli, one of his subordinates Andreas Iskos (relative of Georgios Karaiskakis) As part of the same agreement he held five children of prominent Souliote families as hostages.
 Ali Pasha launched successive spring-summer campaigns in 1789 and 1790.
 Although some Parasouliote settlements were captured, the defenders of Souli managed to repulse the attacks.
 Despite the end of the Russo-Turkish War, Ali Pasha was obsessed to capture this centre of resistance.
 Thus, he looked forward to implement indirect and long-term strategies since the numerical superiority of his troops proved inadequate.

 In July 1792 Ali dispatched an army of c.
 8,000–10,000 troops against the Souliotes.
 It initially managed to push the 1,300 Souliote defenders to the inner defiles of Souli and temporarily occupied the main settlement of the region.
 However, after a successful counterattack, the Ottoman Albanian units were routed with 2,500 of them killed.
 On the other hand, the Souliotes suffered minimal losses, but Lambros Tzavelas, one of their main leaders, was mortally wounded.
 The 1792 attack ended in Souliote victory and in the negotiations, the Botsaris clan managed to be recognized by Ali Pasha as the lawful representative of Souli and George Botsaris as the one who would enforce the terms of peace among the Souliotes.

 During the following seven years Ali Pasha undertook preparations to take revenge for the defeat.
 Meanwhile, he besieged the French-controlled towns of the Ionian coast.
 Especially two of them, Preveza and Parga, were vital to Souli for the supply of livestock and ammunition.
 Perraivos records that, in his pursuit to gather all incomes of all large estate holders of the area in order to augment his political power, Ali tried to buy from Bekir bey, the sipahi of Souli, the timariot rights in Souli and, facing his obstinate refusal, killed him.